sveltia/sveltia-cms/README.md

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code, design and marketing.
 You can expect constant UX improvements across the platform.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support.
 While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
 Mobile support is planned after the 1.0 release.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
-It also allows us to avoid fatal application crashes that seem to be caused by a [browser extension](https://github.com/facebook/react/issues/17256) or [Google Translate](https://github.com/facebook/react/issues/11538)[^63].
+It also allows us to avoid fatal crashes in a React application[^100].
 Best of all, Svelte offers great performance!
 - The screenshots above are worth a thousand words, but read on to learn about many other improvements in detail.

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
-- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than bloated Netlify CMS (1.5 MB) and Decap CMS (1.8 MB)[^57].
+- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than bloated Netlify CMS (1.5 MB) and Decap CMS (1.8 MB)[^57][^64].
 Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
-- Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
+- Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Using caching and lazy loading techniques.
 A list of repository files is stored locally for faster startup and bandwidth savings.
 - Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].